-Shell Energy is a big brand that’s fairly new on the UK energy scene.
-Taking over First Utility in 2018 and rebranding to become Shell Energy in 2019, the supplier has a big customer base and a well established service.
-It offers customers a good range of energy tariffs, lots of smart technology to make your home more efficient and 100% renewable electricity.
+Shell Energy is a big brand that’s fairly recent on the UK energy scene.
+Taking over First Utility in 2018 and rebranding to become Shell Energy in 2019, the supplier has a sizeable customer base and a well-established service.
+It offers customers a range of energy tariffs, smart technology to make your home more efficient and 100% renewable electricity.

 Shell Energy Retail Limited

-Shell Energy Retail Limited (Shell Energy) is one of the biggest energy suppliers in the UK, outside of the famous Big Six.
-Boasting a whopping 700,000 customers in March 2019, it is set to take this impressive figure up to 900,000 with the acquisition of Green Star Energy in early 2020.
+Shell Energy Retail Limited (Shell Energy) is one of the larger energy suppliers in the UK.
+Boasting 700,000 customers in March 2019, it grew to around 900,000 with the acquisition of Green Star Energy in early 2020.

 Believe it or not, the Shell Energy UK brand was only created in March 2019, after taking over another well known British supplier, First Utility.

 Is First Utility now Shell Energy?

 Yes.
 In 2017, Shell reached an agreement to buy UK energy supplier First Utility.
 The sales process was completed in February 2018 and, in March 2019, the company underwent a thorough rebranding to become Shell Energy.

 What does this mean for First Utility customers?
 All First Utility customers are now Shell Energy customers.
 In essence, the change is simply a name change rather than a supplier change.
 Your supply will not be interrupted, your tariff will stay the same, your payment date won’t change and any credit or debit you had on your First Utility account will be carried over.
 All that will change is your energy bill will now read Shell Energy instead of First Utility.